mrepol742/mrepol742/README.md

 </a>
 </p>

-##NEWS
+## NEWS
-**Webvium v2.9 Released**
+**Webvium Dev v2.9 Released**
->Fixed Out of Memory and Renderer Crashing in android api 26 above.
->Performance and Stability improvements
->Major Changes in Settings
->and a lot more
+>Fixed Out of Memory and Renderer Crashing in android api 26 above. <br> Performance and Stability improvements <br> Major Changes in Settings <br> and a lot more

 **Webvium VPN**
 >Webvium VPN may failed to work on android api 29 and above.

+**Webvium v2.8**
+>A crashed was been found when setting new background image <br> Renderer crashed detected on android api 26 and above

 <br>
 <br>

-<a href="https://mrepol742.github.io/privacypolicy">This profile uses cookies or similar technologies.
-By continuing, you agree to our Privacy Policy.</a>
+This profile uses cookies or similar technologies.
+By continuing, you agree to our <a href="https://mrepol742.github.io/privacypolicy">Privacy Policy</a>.